heroku/heroku-buildpack-pgbouncer/README.md

 - `PGBOUNCER_LOG_POOLER_ERRORS` Default is 1
 - `PGBOUNCER_STATS_PERIOD` Default is 60
 - `PGBOUNCER_SERVER_RESET_QUERY` Default is empty when pool mode is transaction, and "DISCARD ALL;" when session.
+- `PGBOUNCER_SERVER_RESET_QUERY_ALWAYS` Default is 0.
+This setting is for working around broken setups that run applications that use session features over a transaction-pooled PgBouncer.
+It changes non-deterministic breakage to deterministic breakage: Clients always lose their state after each transaction.
 - `PGBOUNCER_IGNORE_STARTUP_PARAMETERS` Adds parameters to ignore when pgbouncer is starting.
 Some postgres libraries, like Go's pq, append this parameter, making it impossible to use this buildpack.
 Default is empty and the most common ignored parameter is `extra_float_digits`.
 Multiple parameters can be seperated via commas.
 Example: `PGBOUNCER_IGNORE_STARTUP_PARAMETERS="extra_float_digits, some_other_param"`
 - `PGBOUNCER_QUERY_WAIT_TIMEOUT` Default is 120 seconds, helps when the server is down or the database rejects connections for any reason.
 If this is disabled, clients will be queued infinitely.